The Cold Summer of 1953

-The Cold Summer of 1953 (Холодное лето пятьдесят третьего…) is a 1988 Soviet crime thriller Film directed by Aleksandr Proshkin.
+The Cold Summer of 1953 (Холодное лето пятьдесят третьего…) is a 1988 Soviet crime thriller directed by Aleksandr Proshkin.
 The film is set during the tumultuous period directly after the death of Joseph Stalin in 1953.
-It was the last film starring the Soviet actor Anatoly Papanov.
+It was the last film starring the Soviet actor Anatoly Papanov, who died after filming his final scene in August 1987.

 Plot

-As a result of Beria's Amnesty of 1953, a large numbers of criminals were released and pardoned.
-Upon release they quickly began to form gangs, committing robberies, murders, and rapes nationwide: Many places in the USSR were subject to rampant criminality and looting at the hands of now fully-pardoned inmates.
+As a result of Beria's Amnesty of 1953, a large number of criminals were released and pardoned.
+Upon release they quickly began to form communities, committing robberies, murders and rapes nationwide: Many places in the USSR were subject to rampant criminality and looting at the hands of now fully-pardoned inmates.

 The main protagonists are Sergei Basargin (nicknamed "Luzga"), who is a former Military Intelligence Captain, veteran and POW.
 He is friends with a fellow political exile called Nikolai Pavlovich Starobogatov ("Kopalych"), former Chief Engineer.
 Both of these men were forced into exile after being falsely accused of crimes against the state by Stalin's regime.

 At dusk, the village is infiltrated by a company of six prisoners led by the experienced crook Baron.
 They take Ivan Zotov hostage in his own home, ransacking it and arming themselves with his guns.
 In order to survive, Zotov has to turn on the village and side with the criminals, by hatching an escape plan for them, and being forced to help them stay unnoticed until they can lure out and kill the village's policeman Mankov in order to get their hands on his submachine gun, which would give them total control over the villagers.

-After the first shots are fired and Mankov is dead, the bandits plan springs into action, and they quickly force the villagers into a barn, locking the door and shutting in everyone except for Lydia, who they force to cook them a meal, Luzga and Kopalych, who they make dig a grave for Mankov, Fadeich, who they've decided to kill, and Zotov, who they keep as "one of them".
+After the first shots are fired and Mankov is dead, the bandits plan springs into action, and they quickly force the villagers into a barn, locking the door and shutting in everyone except Lydia, who they force to cook them a meal, Luzga and Kopalych, who they make dig a grave for Mankov, Fadeich, who they've decided to kill, and Zotov, who they keep as "one of them".

 Before being captured, the deaf-mute cook Lydia locks her attractive young daughter Shura into another barn in order to hide her from the criminals, one of whom, driven by lust, tries everything in his power to get the lock off of the barn door in order to get to her.
 No matter how hard he tries, he doesn't succeed, and furiously storms back to the rest of his community, taking out his frustrations on Lydia.
 During a quiet moment after this, Lydia goes back to the barn where her daughter is, unlocking the door and telling her to escape into the nearby woods.
 Being spotted by the same lusty disordered person, she is chased into the woods and forced onto the ground by the man.
 Luzga, having observed all of this, silently approaches the villain from behind and stabs him with a shiv, killing him.